conan-io/conan-io.github.io/_posts/2024-06-24-Introducing-vendoring-packages.markdown

     </div>
     <br/>

-    **Note**: Red dashed border means the package is a vendor and yellow background means the package has been forced to be built
+    **Note**: Red dashed borders means the package is a vendor and yellow background means the package has been forced to be built

-4. To verify a vendored package does not need to have their transitive dependencies accessible unless forced to build, we can try to remove our ``lib_a`` package from our local cache and install again:
+4. To verify that a vendored package does not need to have their transitive dependencies accessible unless forced to build, we can try to remove our ``lib_a`` package from our local cache and install again:

     ```sh